 We should keep in mind that,

-- Full stop, exclamatory mark or question mark should be at the end.
+- In a sentence, a full stop, exclamatory mark, or question mark should be at the end.

 We shall take some examples-

 In the above group of words, ‘that’ is a subject and ‘is a table’ is a predicate.